 In order to receive grant funding, students who meet the criteria under Phase II may apply beginning June 16, 2020.
 The student will be required to describe how they were financially impacted and certify he, she, or they were impacted due to the COVID-19 related disruption such as food, housing, course materials, technology, health care, and child-care expenses.
 Through this Iona-provided application, all steps are outlined with the required next steps.

 DIPLOMAS FOR JANUARY CONFERRALS

 I graduated in December 2019 and expected to pick up my diploma in person.
-How will I receive it now that the campus is temporarily closed?
+How will I receive it now?

 As a result of the current pandemic, we will be mailing all diplomas for January conferrals.
 Please ensure that we have your correct mailing address.
 You can request transcripts here.